MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 :::image type="content" source="../assets/images/Tools-and-SDK-revamp/edit-manifest-for-visual-studio/vs-update-manifest1.png" alt-text="Screenshot is an example of showing the navigation to update manifest in Teams developer portal." lightbox="../assets/images/Tools-and-SDK-revamp/edit-manifest-for-visual-studio/vs-update-manifest1.png":::

-You can also sync the local changes to developer portal from the context menu of **Solution Explorer** section.
+You can also sync the local changes to Developer Portal from the context menu of **Solution Explorer** section.
 After the local changes are synced, you can preview the manifest file in Developer Portal.

 :::image type="content" source="../assets/images/Tools-and-SDK-revamp/edit-manifest-for-visual-studio/vs-update-manifest2.png" alt-text="Update manifest in Teams developer portal from solution explorer section":::